“Starving for run making power, the Phillies’ Labor Day attendance found in their lap a brand new outfielder.

 Soon after, there was another looping line drive that Litwhiler was coming in on, thinking he could make the catch.
 Suddenly deciding that he couldn’t make it, he pulled up and tore the cartilage in his knee.
 Soon after that the Tigers released him without payment.

-That could have been the end of Dan’s professional career, but before the year was out his brother Woodie had arranged a tryout in front of general manager John Ogden of the Baltimore Orioles of the International League.
+That could have been the end of Dan’s professional career, but before the year was out his brother Woodie had arranged a tryout for Dan in front of general manager John Ogden of the Baltimore Orioles of the International League.
 The Orioles at this time were an independent International League team, and Woodie Litwhiler had met Ogden during his own professional career.

 Woodie escorted his brother to Baltimore for the tryout and even pitched batting practice for him.
 Soon John Ogden exclaimed, “That’s enough, you’re losing all the balls!”
 And later, “We’d like to sign you.
 Go back to your hotel and wait until I call you.”